Unsupervised Local Discrimination for Medical Images: Experimental Results

-\subsubsection{Experimental results}
+\subsubsection{Experimental Results}

-To evaluate the performance, we firstly compute the euclidean distance between the real center point $(h_t,w_t)$ and the detected point $(h_d,w_d)$ as follows:
+The comparative results are shown in Table.~\ref{table:one shot localization_comparative} and the results of the ablation experiments are shown in Table.~\ref{table:one shot localization_Ablation}, where \textit{Baseline} is the original patch discrimination accompanied by hypersphere mixup, \textit{Baseline+ms} is the enhanced model with multi-size pooling, and \textit{Baseline+ms+cs} is the improved model with multi-size center-sensitive averaging pooling.
+Furthermore, some localization results and similarity maps of Baseline+ms+cs are shown in Fig.~\ref{fig:one-shot-localization-results}.
+Accordingly, we come to the following conclusions:

-Then, we define a series of threshold distances to identify the right detection, i.e., the point is right localized if the distance is less than the threshold distance.
-The threshold distance is respectively set as 0.05, 0.1, 0.15, 0.2, 0.25 of the pooling size.
-The results of accurate rate are shown in Table. \ref{table:one shot localization} (Pd: patch discrimination, mix: hypersphere mixup, ms: multi-size pooling, cs: center-sensitive averaging), and some localization results and corresponding similarity map of Pd+mix+ms+cs are shown in Fig. \ref{fig:one-shot-localization-results}.
-We have the following observations:
+1) Overall, our proposed center-sensitive one-shot landmark localization method is more generalized and gains the best results in both tasks.

-1) The learnt patch discriminative representation is suitable for one-shot localization.
-Through measuring cosine similarity between patches, we can match the target point with the center point of the most similar patch.
+2) For template matching methods, reliable features that are capable of measuring regional similarity are critically important to achieving stable performance in landmark localization tasks.
+Hand-crafted features are sensitive to image characteristics, such as color and contrast, leading to unstable performances in different tasks (as shown by the results of CCORR, SQDIFF, and SQDIFF-N).
+Since most of the SOTA contrastive learning methods, such as MoCo and SimTriplet, aim to learn global discriminative features, neglecting regional similarity, the representation learned by these methods may not be suitable for the localization tasks.
+Comparatively, the focus on measuring patch-wise similarity and the design of center-sensitive averaging pooling, secure our model the robust performance in achieving accurate landmark localization.

-2) As shown in Fig. \ref{fig:one-shot-localization-results}, the design of center-sensitive averaging can focus more on patch's central region, and thus, the matched point has a peak value in the heat-map.
+3) While the self-supervised one-shot localization methods (CC2D, RPR-Loc) achieve relatively competitive results in the heart localization task for chest X-ray images, the performance of both methods declines dramatically in the OD localization task for color fundus images.
+The major reason for the unsatisfactory results of CC2D is that the CC2D is based on a pixel matching mechanism, which is fragile for the color fundus image with a large number of meaningless background pixels.
+Since RPR-Loc requires the training dataset with stable relative positions, the differences between the left and the right eyes, the influence of different photography centers, and the varied fields of view, all together account for the less satisfactory results from RPR-Loc on color fundus images.
+In comparison, the augmentation-invariant and orientation-invariant patch discriminative features as learned and utilized in our method contribute to better generalization and robust performance in both medical tasks.

-3) According to the results in Table. \ref{table:one shot localization}, we can see that our framework is effective to bring continuous improvements when hypersphere mixup, multi-size pooling and center-sensitive averaging are gradually added.
+4) Further, as shown in Fig.~\ref{fig:one-shot-localization-results}, the center-sensitive averaging pooling empowers the model to learn features focusing on the central region of a patch.
+Thus, the matching point has a peak value in the heat-map and the detected results align well with the target localization (shown by the results of threshold distance with 0.05 pooling size in Table.~\ref{table:one shot localization_comparative}).